caylent-solutions/terraform-modules/docs/WORKFLOW_LOGIC.md

 # Terraform Modules Repository - Workflow Logic Flow

+> **📋 For workflow maintenance and development**: See [Main Validation SDLC Guide](main-validation-sdlc.md) for the complete Software Development Lifecycle process for maintaining and updating workflow files.

+## Overview

+This repository uses a sophisticated multi-stage workflow system for validating, testing, and merging changes.
+The workflows support both **production execution** and **dry run mode** for safe testing of workflow changes.

+### 🧪 Dry Run Mode
+All workflows support dry run mode (`dryrun: true`) which:
+- ✅ Executes all validation and testing logic
+- ✅ Sends Slack notifications (with dry run indicators)
+- ✅ Simulates merge and release processes
+- 🚫 Skips actual PR merges and release triggers
+- 🚫 Prevents any destructive actions

+---

 ## 1. PR Validation Entry Point (`pr-validation.yml`)
 **Trigger**: Pull request to `main` branch **Purpose**: Route PRs to appropriate validation workflow and enforce security controls